Fordi/try-catch/README.md

 This repository contains macros to enable OO-like exception handling in C.

 It is shamelessly stolen from [rampion](https://gist.github.com/rampion/91594), with few changes - just a Makefile for the example, and the documentation moved into this README.
+Mostly because I want this tiny lib in my back pocket.

 ### RAISE(exception)